The SHAAP Team

 Iain Smith has specialised in the field of addiction psychiatry as a Consultant for 22 years and maintains a busy clinical practice at Gartnavel Hospital, Glasgow.
 Iain has served on the executive committee of the Faculty of Addictions of the Royal College of Psychiatrists, UK and as Training Programme Director for general psychiatry in the West of Scotland and as chair of the Scottish Addiction Specialist Committee.
 He is Regional Adviser for the Medical Council on Alcohol(UK).
 Longstanding research interests include alcohol-related brain damage as well as the history of psychiatry .
 Iain is currently research coordinator for NHS Greater Glasgow and Clyde Addiction Services and for the Advanced Psychiatric Training Scheme in the West of Scotland.

 I recently retired after working for 33 years as a Consultant Paediatrician in Fife; this included first line care in Acute Paediatrics and Neonates, undergraduate and postgraduate teaching and examining responsibilities.
 Over time my special clinical interest and research concentrated on neurodevelopmental disorders.
-Appointed honorary Senior lecturer to the Universities of Dundee, Edinburgh and St Andrews.
-Fellow of the Royal College of Physicians Edinburgh and the Royal College of Paediatrics and Child Health and GMC Associate.
-Presently on the Steering group of “Contact a Family” and Specialist Advisor to Scottish Government on FASD.
-It has been a pleasure and privilege to represent RCPCH on SHAAP since 2012
+Appointed Honorary Senior Lecturer to the Universities of Dundee, Edinburgh and St Andrews.
+Fellow of the Royal College of Physicians of Edinburgh and the Royal College of Paediatrics and Child Health and GMC Associate.
+I served as Specialist Advisor to Scottish Government on FASD from 2015 until 2020.
+I have represented RCPCH on SHAAP's Steering Group since 2012.

 Richard was RCGP Scotland Clinical Lead for Substance Misuse from 2004 to 2014.
 He continues to represent RCGP Scotland on SHAAP.
 He developed and ran the RCGP Certificate in Screening and Brief Interventions in Primary care and has sat on a number of Scottish Government committees relating to alcohol.
 He is a full time General Practitioner in Lanarkshire.